 In terms of the cash management account, the disadvantages are that the product isn’t as competitive as it could be in terms of rates and APY and Fidelity doesn’t have many branches.
 In addition, there have been reports of transactions into and out of cash management accounts taking longer to go through than what is typical.
-Some customers have also expressed frustrating in getting support from Fidelity.
+Some customers have also expressed frustration in getting support from Fidelity.

-The Fidelity Cash Management was given a rating of 4.5 stars out of 5 on NerdWallet because it has good ATM coverage, ATM reimbursements, and no monthly fees, but the account is dinged for not earning a better rate of return.
+The Fidelity Cash Management account was given a rating of 4.5 stars out of 5 on NerdWallet because it has good ATM coverage, ATM reimbursements, and no monthly fees, but the account is dinged for not earning a better rate of return.